sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

 **Installation**

-Installation steps for the whole implementation with Docker Compose is as follows:
+Installation steps for the whole implementation with Docker Compose are as follows:
 (Please refer https://github.com/FrauThes/DigitalTwin-SIEM-integration/blob/master/README.md for the implementation without the IDS docker container)

 1. After installing Docker Compose, clone the repository.